 Shane Orlando’s entire professional life has been about building and restoration, and he uses that vast experience and his business acumen to guide National First Response.

-He started working as an energetic 13-year-old framing houses in the Mesa, Az. and for the next several summers built hundreds of homes.
+He started working as an energetic 13-year-old framing house in the Mesa, AZ and for the next several summers built hundreds of homes.
 Meanwhile, Orlando began using his homebuilding earnings to buy and fix run-down cars and motorcycles, which he then sold to friends and car enthusiasts.
 He was so successful in restoring vehicles, he opened his own auto body shop.
 Orlando Auto Body began in a 600-square-foot shop working on 100 cars a year and now has become a high-tech operation with 15 full-time technicians that restore more than 1,000 cars annually.

 In the early 2000s, Orlando returned to his home building roots with Orlando Custom Homes.
 He began by refurbishing homes for people, but soon was building multi-million dollar custom homes throughout the Valley.
 Orlando Custom Homes built dozens of custom homes and developed a number of sub-divisions.

-Even before the demand for high-end homes diminished, Orlando had turned his restoration and building talents toward helping to restore homes damaged by disaster.
+Even before the demand for high-end homes diminished, Orlando had turned his restoration and building talents toward helping to restore homes damaged by a disaster.
 He started National First Response in 2008 and the company has grown steadily since, establishing itself in the industry for its quality, quick and thorough work.

 Shane also contributes to the community through his work with non-profit organizations.
 Seeing a clear need, in 2010, Shane created a non-profit organization, Community Restoration, which helps homeless shelters to maintain or expand their facilities.
 The non-profit’s first project was to build new sleeping quarters for the East Valley Men’s Shelter in Mesa.
 Shane lives in Mesa with his wife, Heather, and their four children.
 He is an avid hunter, boater and motorcyclist.